Tech bribes: What's the WORST one you've ever been offered?

 London Stock Exchange-listed Brit security biz Sophos was the guilty party here, but its silly attempt to fill out the trade show in northern England actually came with a catch: registering was no guarantee of receiving socks, it just meant you were entered into a sock lottery.

-"There's only two more week [sic] to go until IP Expo Manchester 2018, Europe's number ONE Enterprise IT event, do'’t forget to register for your FREE pass," stated the email from Sophos.
+"There's only two more week [sic] to go until IP Expo Manchester 2018, Europe's number ONE Enterprise IT event, don’t forget to register for your FREE pass," stated the email from Sophos.

 "We will also be giving away a pair of free Sophos socks to every 10th person that registers through our registration page."